 Families can talk about the impact of violence in games.
 Is the impact of killing animals reduced because it's necessary to survive in The Long Dark?

 Have you considered what it would be like to live in a time or place in which your survival depended on your ability to harvest what you need -- food, shelter, clothing -- from your environment?
 How do you think you would do?

 - Platforms: Mac, Windows

-- Subjects: Science: ecosystems, weather
+- Subjects: Science: ecosystems and the environment, weather

 - Skills: Thinking & Reasoning: applying information, decision-making, deduction, problem solving